 Doughnuts (donuts) are popular and tasty Nigerian deep-fried snacks and affordable party and wedding small chops idea that guests love.
 Even if you cannot afford to serve a full-on mix of assorted finger foods at your reception or any party, you can save costs by making 100 or more doughnuts yourself in advance.
 It requires a few cheap ingredients and the process of making it is easy and not time-consuming.

 If you’d like to learn how to make doughnuts from scratch, scroll down and let’s get right into it.
 There’s a video tutorial, ingredients list, and also a written list of steps with explanation, PLUS recipes for making a large number of donuts (with yeast and also without yeast).
-Also covered in this post are list of common doughnut mistakes and how you can avoid them; and answers to common doughnut questions people ask.
+Also covered in this post is a list of common doughnut mistakes and how you can avoid them; and answers to common doughnut questions people ask.
 Read on.

 The ingredients for making doughnuts are few and pretty basic, and the preparation process is simple.
-It’s so easy to learn how to make donuts, if you have never made them before.
+It’s so easy to learn how to make donuts if you have never made them before.
 Here is a list of ingredients you will need:

 - Flour – 500g (4 cups)